maria4j/logme/README.md

                        );
 ```

-Logme takes care about the text format and automatically build the message with the proper indentation.
+Logme takes care of text formatting and automatically builds the message with the proper indentation.

 The output of the `System.out.println(message)` will be the following:
 ```text